openshift-labs/learn-katacoda/middleware/middleware-kogito/optaplanner-knapsack/05-implement-rest-application.md

-In the previous step you've implemented the constraints of the application using the `ConstraintStreams` API.
+In the previous step we've implemented the constraints of the application using the `ConstraintStreams` API.
 We will now create the RESTful resource of our application and take the application for a test-drive.

 # KnapsackResource

-When we created the initial OptaPlanner Quarkus application using the Quarkus Maven Plugin, we defined the resource class of our RESTful endpoint, being `KnapsackResource`.
+When we created the initial OptaPlanner Quarkus application using the Quarkus Maven plugin, we defined the resource class of our RESTful endpoint (being `KnapsackResource`).

 We will now implement the skeleton of our `KnapsackSolution` class.
-To do this, we first have to open the `KnapsackResource.java` file by clicking: `knapsack-optaplanner-quarkus/src/main/java/com/redhat/knapsackoptaplanner/solver/KnapsackResource.java`{{open}}
+To do this, we first have to open the `KnapsackResource.java` file by clicking the following path: `knapsack-optaplanner-quarkus/src/main/java/com/redhat/knapsackoptaplanner/solver/KnapsackResource.java`{{open}}

-The `KnapsackResource` class will be implemented as a Quarkus JAX-RS service.
-We will inject an OptaPlanner `SolverManager` instance to manage the `Solver` instances that will solve our problem. `SolverManager` accepts (uninitialized) `PlanningSolutions` (i.e. the problem), and will pass this problem to a managed `Solver` that runs on a separate thread to solve it.
-The `SolverJob` will run until solving ends, after which we can retrieve the final best solution.
+The `KnapsackResource` class is implemented as a Quarkus JAX-RS service.
+Click _Copy to Editor_ to inject an OptaPlanner `SolverManager` instance to manage the `Solver` instances that will solve our problem.

 <pre class="file" data-filename="./knapsack-optaplanner-quarkus/src/main/java/com/redhat/knapsackoptaplanner/solver/KnapsackResource.java" data-target="replace">
 package com.redhat.knapsackoptaplanner.solver;